 For your US tax return, this tax can either be a credit to the capital gains tax or an adjustment to the basis of the property (reducing the capital gains) depending on the type of tax.
 Talk to an experienced expat tax accountant.

-The wealth tax in Spain
+The Spanish wealth tax

 Spain also has a wealth tax.
 This tax was abolished in 2009, but it was later reinstated.
 The wealth tax is based on the value of your assets.